-The TRO will prevent you and your spouse from threatening one another, harassing the other one at their job or school, or from destroying or hiding potential evidence in the divorce case.
+The TRO will prevent you and your spouse from threatening one another, harassing the other at their job or school, or destroying or hiding potential evidence in the divorce case.
 If you are concerned that your spouse may want to remove you from being covered by insurance or may try to drain the bank account leaving you penniless, you may want to file a TRO at the same time as your petition for divorce.

 A TRO is temporary in nature- hence the name.
 Typically a TRO, once signed by the judge, can be in effect for up to 14 days.
-Upon motion of the party who filed the original TRO, it can be extended for an additional 14 days after that.
+Upon the motion of the party who filed the original TRO, it can be extended for an additional 14 days.
 The purpose of only allowing the TRO to be in affect for less than a month is for your spouse to have an opportunity to go before the judge in a hearing to contest the allegations made within your petition for divorce and TRO.

 The effect of violating a TRO can be pretty drastic.
 Violation of a court order is generally known as being held in contempt of court.
 Punishments for violation of a court can include fines and even jail time for extreme violations.
-I wouldn’t be too concerned about jail time for minor violations of a court order, but if you were to harm your spouse physically or emotionally then that may be a different story.
+I wouldn't be too concerned about jail time for minor violations of a court order, but if you were to harm your spouse physically or emotionally, that may be a different story.

 Seeking temporary orders after filing for divorce

 Part of this conversation about money concerns whether or not both you and your spouse will be able to survive without the financial assistance of the other.
-If both you and your spouse are working and earn about the same income then this probably won’t be much of a problem for either of you.
-However, if you have been out of the workforce for years or work only part time you may need financial assistance for at least as long as the divorce runs.
+If both you and your spouse are working and earn about the same income, then this probably won't be much of a problem for either of you.
+However, if you have been out of the workforce for years or work only part-time, you may need financial assistance for at least as long as the divorce runs.

-Conservatorship refers to the rights and duties of each parent in relation to their children.
+Conservatorship refers to the rights and duties of each parent to their children.
 This is an important part of any divorce or child custody case, but it gets much less attention than the actual possession component of these cases.
-We all want to have as much time with our children as possible, but it is the ability to make decisions for our children that is just as important.
+We all want to have as much time with our children as possible, but the ability to make decisions for our children is just as important.
 Imagine being in a position where you cannot weigh in on whether or not your child can get a medical procedure or take a certain class in school.
 That is essence of conservatorship.